 The office came into existence in 1956 with headquarters at New Delhi.
 There was also a Regional Office at Shimla, looking after certain functions related to Registration, till 1977.
-In 1977, the Shimla Office was closed and the entire registration record was shifted to
+In 1977, Shimla Office was closed and the entire registration records were shifted to Delhi

-Delhi Headquarters.
-In Delhi, the office functioned at various places beginning from P Block (in lutean zone of Delhi).
+Headquarters.
+In Delhi, the office functioned at various places beginning from P Block (in Lutean Zone of Delhi).
 Later, it was moved to Shastri Bhawan, thereafter to 4, Tolstoy Marg and then to Vandana Building (11, Tolstoy Marg).
-Later, it was shifted to the present building at Khand 8, West Block, R K Puram, New Delhi in 1981.
+Later, it was shifted to the Present Building at West Block 8, Wing No. 2, R K Puram, New Delhi in 1981.
 Regional Offices of RNI at Chennai, Kolkata and Mumbai were created in 1990 under VIII Plan.
 Further, under the XI Plan Regional Offices were created at Bhopal and Guwahati as well.
 Consequent upon the order dated 14.07.2016 regarding the closure of regional offices of RNI received from the Ministry, the regional offices of RNI at Mumbai, Kolkata, Chennai, Bhopal and Guwahati were closed and the assets of these offices were taken over by Press Information Bureau offices in respective stations.